motojoe-co-uk/bigspring-light/exampleSite/content/english/_index.md

     - images/service-1.png
     - images/service-2.png
     - images/service-3.png
-    content: MotoJoe is all about having fun with motorcycles.
+    content: MotoJoe is all about having fun with motorcycles.<br/><br/>

               We can help you take your first steps into motorcycling with our training.
 We can take you on adventures in Scotland and beyond.
-We can take you off the beaten track and, indeed, the road, for off-road experiences.
+We can take you off the beaten track and, indeed, the road, for off-road experiences.<br/><br/>

-              Our ethos is to support and inspire each and every customer.
+              Our ethos is to support and inspire each and every customer.<br/><br/>

               From helping you gain the skills and experience to get the most out of your time on a motorcycle to sharing our passion and enthusiasm for touring Scotland (and beyond!) by motorcycle.
     button:
       enable: true
       label: Check it out
       link: "#"

   - title: It is a privately owned Information and cyber security company
     images:
     - images/service-1.png